Owner Managed Business

 • In managing the investments of a company with investment business, within seven years of the expenditure.

-• Expenditure on renovations or conversions of existing commercial structures or buildings will qualify.
+• You can also claim it on expenditure on renovations or conversions of existing commercial structures or buildings.

-• Expenditure on dwellings or buildings that function as dwellings will not qualify, including home offices which are an integral part of the home but hotels and care homes will qualify.
+• You cannot claim on expenditure on dwellings or buildings that function as dwellings, including home offices which are an integral part of the home but you can claim on hotels and care homes.

 • For mixed use properties (used as a dwelling and commercially) at least 10% of the cost must meet the conditions for relief.